SocialHub.AI

 Capture

-• CDPUnify big-ticket purchases with room, category, and décor browsing into one home profile per member.
+• CDPUnify big-ticket purchases, receipts and orders, and room, category, and décor browsing into one governed home profile (One ID) per member.

-• CDPRead renovation and life-stage signals — new home, single-room refresh, or seasonal change — from design-tool, wishlist, and in-store behavior.
+• CDPRead renovation and life-stage signals — new home, single-room refresh, or seasonal change — from design-tool, wishlist, and in-store Behavior Tracking.

-• CDPResolve online, app, and showroom design-consult touchpoints to the same furnishing journey, including basket-builder small goods.
+• CDPResolve online, app, and showroom design-consult touchpoints to the same furnishing journey, including basket-builder small goods, on top of your existing POS.

 Decide